beeware/toga/docs/reference/plugins/image_plugins.rst

 * ``convert_to_format(data, image_class=None)``

-  This top-level function should accept a bytes-like object representing the image in PNG format, and return an instance of the image class in question.
+  This top-level function should accept a bytes-like object representing the image in a :ref:`known image format <known-image-formats>`, and return an instance of the image class in question.
 Assuming your image class meaningfully supports subclassing, if a subclass is provided as ``image_class``, you should return an instance of that subclass instead.
 (This assumes the subclass's initializer has a compatible signature.)

 These can be accessible from directly importing your package, or in a